Implementation

 Composability improvement:

-Changed: extracted validate-input as separate pure function
+Changed: extracted validate_input as separate pure function

 Why: Can now compose with other validators, reuse in tests